changeworld/azure-docs.ja-jp/articles/iot-hub/iot-hub-node-node-device-management-get-started.md

         console.log('Rebooting!');
     };
     ```
-7. IoT Hub への接続を開き、ダイレクト メソッド リスナーを開始します。
+7. Open the connection to your IoT hub and start the direct method listener:

     ```
     client.open(function(err) {